Emem-Data/data_analysis_portfolio/README.md

 In my third year, I had the privilege of leading the Data Analytics team at the Google Developer Student Club at my institution, where I collaborated with peers to tackle complex data challenges and create impactful solutions.

 This portfolio showcases my journey in the data world, featuring projects that highlight my proficiency in statistical analysis, data visualization, and data-driven storytelling.
-Dive in to explore my work and see how data can be leveraged to make informed decisions!
+Check out my CV [here](https://github.com/Emem-Data/data_analysis_portfolio/blob/main/EMEMOBONG%20UMOREN%20RESUME.pdf) Dive in to explore my work and see how data can be leveraged to make informed decisions!

 ## Table of content
 * [About](https://github.com/Emem-Data/data_analysis_portfolio/blob/main/README.md#about)